Category: Monarchy

 Lord & Lady

 This is the lowest ranking throughout nobility, but just as familiar as the King & Queen (interesting right?)
 In the Medieval days, a Lord or Gentlemen obtains the role of all the land that surrounds him.
 Owned a high responsibility.
 Today this role is established under Government through Parliament.
 A Lady is a woman that not only is married to a Lord, but considered as a personal assistant to Royalty.
-She is also called a Lady-In-Waiting (Queen of Scots had four of them!).
+She is also called a Lady-In-Waiting.

 • Catherine of Aragon was the first wife of Henry VIII.
 They produced and heir to the throne named Mary.
 Catherine faced many difficult birth attempts and had still borns (which could today leave a woman dealing with post-partum depression).
 However, Henry was deteremined to have a son, therefore he chose to go against the Catholic Priest and wanted to have their marriage annuled and desired another woman named Anne Boelyn.
 So whatever happened to Catherine after the divorce?